 With mucho reading, cooking, and baking to do, buen provecho to us!

-Index to the enties: —- This blog is not private — I’m Dying to Eat it, In Ecuador .
+Index to the enties: —- As of June 2017, this blog is now private — I’m Dying to Eat it, In Ecuador .

 The last book and blog entry was completed Decenber 30, 2014